Career Advice

 By all means fill in applications at the fair.
 Putting forward strong intentions will take you further along the all-important path of working out compatibility between you and a prospective employer.

-That’s exactly what we recommend for the FDM Graduate Career Programme.
-Our application process is broken down into 5 steps and it all begins with our team learning about you, your goals, and strengths.
+Our application process begins with our team learning about you, your goals, and strengths.
 We also encourage grilling us with questions too – anything to ensure you embark on the ideal tech career journey.

-Well, that’s it – we hope we’ve shared some effective ways to get the most out of your careers fair experience – and that we might see you at one soon!
+Well, that’s it – we hope we’ve shared some effective ways to get the most out of your career fair experience – and that we might see you at one soon!